longturn/freeciv21/docs/Playing/LT-Guide/twenty-turns.rst

 shared border, on a tile inside your border, to act as a sentry.

 .. note::
-  As opposed to typical single-player :term:`AI` games, “peace” is the default state between nations in :term:`LTT`/:term:`LTX` rulesets.
-When you meet a player and establish a contact embassy, you will automatically go into Armistice with that player and in 16 turns will be in Peace diplomatic status.
+  As opposed to typical single-player :term:`AI` games, “Armistice” is the default state between nations in :term:`LTT` and "War" for :term:`LTX` rulesets.
+When you meet a player and establish a contact embassy, you will automatically go into Armistice or War with that player.

+  This setting comes from the ``initial_diplomatic_state`` setting in the :file:`game.ruleset` ruleset file and is not shown in game help.

 Deciding on an Initial Strategy